GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 Upcoming changes regarding Microsoft's Trusted Root Program could impact your agency.
 The Federal PKI Policy Authority<!--Correct?--> has requested that Microsoft **remove** our U.S. Government Root CA certificate (Federal Common Policy CA [FCPCA/COMMON]) from Microsoft's globally distributed Certificate Trust List (CTL) (aka "Microsoft Trust Store").

 {% include alert-info.html content="The Federal PKI Policy Authority is working with Microsoft on the timeline for removing COMMON.
 As more information and additional procedures become available, this announcement will be updated.
-Watch for updated information from the FPKI ICAM listservs and ICAM Subcommittee as well." %}
+Please also watch for updated information from the FPKI ICAM listservs and ICAM Subcommittee as well." %}

 - [How Does this Work?](#how-does-this-work)
 - [What Will Be Impacted?](#what-will-be-impacted)